Not long ago, many of us believed that clean water was Canada’s natural heritage.

 - Restored wetlands were found to function in a nutrient retention role in all four seasons, an indication that restored wetlands can be effective to reduce nonpoint source nutrients from entering Lake Erie.

-This research is planned to continue for two additional years to build on our knowledge of the nutrient-retention capacity and efficiency of restored wetlands over multiple years.
+This research is planned for three water-years to build on our knowledge of the nutrient-retention capacity and efficiency of restored wetlands over multiple years.
+Note: A second year of research began in September 2020.

 Weekly monitoring in all four seasons showed that water tested as it exited the study site contained less phosphorus than water entering the site.